fonoster/fonoster/docs/deployment/running-with-compose.md

 ## Run PF with docker-compose

-To run `PF`, first clone the repo and go to .compose with:
+To run `PF`, first clone the repo and go to the directory `.compose` with:

 ```bash
 git clone https://github.com/fonoster/fonos --depth=1